-- (1) The Municipality must, as soon as is reasonably possible after a building has been declared to be a problem building, undertake an investigation to identify- - (a) those aspects of the building which are in contravention of this By-law or any other applicable law; - (b) any risks to the safety of the occupiers of the problem building or the public; and - (c) the occupiers of the problem building and, if the occupiers reside at the building, also profile the occupants to determine the following characteristics of the occupiers: - (i) the number of children; - (ii) the number of women; - (iii) the number of disabled people; - (iv) the number of elderly people; - (v) the number of people residing per room and the area of each room occupied as a residence; and - (vi) the total number of people residing in the building.
+- (1) The Municipality must, as soon as is reasonably possible after a building has been declared to be a problem building, undertake an investigation to identify- - (a) those aspects of the building which are in contravention of this By-law or any other applicable law; - (b) any risks to the safety of the occupiers of the problem building or the public; and

+- (c) the occupiers of the problem building and, if the occupiers reside at the building, also profile the occupants to determine the following characteristics of the occupiers:

+- (i) the number of children;

+- (ii) the number of women;

+- (iii) the number of disabled people;

+- (iv) the number of elderly people;

+- (v) the number of people residing per room and the area of each room occupied as a residence; and

+- (vi) the total number of people residing and using the building.

-- (2) The owner or the managing agent of the problem building is entitled to be present while the investigation is being undertaken and, if so present, must be given the opportunity to make representations during such investigation. - (3) Where verbal representations have been made in terms of subsection (2) the authorised official must write down such representations and ensure that the owner or the managing agent is given an opportunity to sign such representations.
+[subparagraph (vi) substituted by section 4 of the Amendment By-law, 2024] - (2) The owner or the managing agent of the problem building is entitled to be present while the investigation is being undertaken and, if so present, must be given the opportunity to make representations during such investigation. - (3) Where verbal representations have been made in terms of subsection (2) the authorised official must write down such representations and ensure that the owner or the managing agent is given an opportunity to sign such representations.